qdrant/landing_page/qdrant-landing/content/documentation/concepts/points.md

 ```

 <aside role="status">
-If <code>ids</code> are not provided, they will be generated automatically as UUIDs.
+If <code>ids</code> are not provided, Qdrant Client will generate them automatically as random UUIDs.
 </aside>

 Record-oriented format: